 - Wrinkles, fine lines, enlarged pores

 Though typically used for facial skin, TCA peels also can be safely applied to the skin on other skin areas such as the décolletage (cleavage), neck, hands, arms, legs or the back.

 A typical TCA facial peel takes no more than 20-25 minutes but be prepared to spend at least 45 minutes in our office to allow for preparation time.
 To begin with, our Board Certified Aesthetic Nurse Specialist will thoroughly cleanse your skin.
 She will then apply the TCA solution to your skin in several coats.
 At this stage you may feel a mild stinging sensation but this is normal and will pass quickly.
 Recovery time varies from patient to patient, but usually it takes anywhere from 5 to 12 days depending on the strength and depth of your peel.

 How many TCA peels will I need to fix my skin problem?

-Most often, more than one TCA peel will be needed to obtain your desired result.
-TCA peels are ideally spaced out over several months to allow your skin to heal and rejuvenate between treatments.
-Your Aesthetic Nurse will advise you as to a recommended treatment plan based on your skin’s condition and desired results.
+Typically, more than one TCA peel may be needed to obtain your desired result.
+Treatments are ideally spaced out over several months to allow your skin to heal and rejuvenate between sessions.
+Your provider will advise you as to a recommended treatment plan based on your skin’s condition and desired results.